 We have some helpful tips and materials to help YOU begin promote your Year-End Campaigns with your audience!

 - Postcard Mailing Announcement (send this 2-4 weeks out)

 - Social media posting (minimum 2-3x weekly)

-- On December 31, the final day of 2018, if possible, plan on posting and emailing updates multiple times throughout the day.
+- On December 31, the final day of the year, if possible plan on posting and emailing updates multiple times throughout the day.

 - Follow Up: Thank your supporters and share the results via social media, email and possibly a thank you note mailing.